I mention that we named the spine after the Latin word vertere, “to turn”. This is the origin of the word vertebrae, the bones of the spine.

 Members and Patrons.
 Learn more or login:

-Patrons can listen to Getting Oriented tracks 5-7 (the Access Your Axis talk and lessons) without interruption as a 70-minute workshop recording.
+Feldenkrais Project Patrons can listen to the Access Your Axis talks and lessons from our Getting Oriented series without interruption as a 70-minute workshop recording.

 Members and Patrons.
 Learn more or login: